 The focus on raising efficiency in the provision of water and sanitation has given rise to a paradigm of privatisation, with services being outsourced to private companies.
 This has taken place on a large scale in Latin America, especially in Mexico (see for example Marcela Olivera, Claudia Campero), but also increasingly in Asia and Africa (see for example Mary Ann Manahan).
 Contributors from different sectors and disciplines disagreed whether water sector privatisation has indeed improved efficiency.
 Those in favour of privatisation argued that increased private funding, mandated by international lending institutions like the World Bank, has helped improve water infrastructure systems (see Bekele Geleta).
 With the poorly developed public sector in many developing countries failing to provide access to water and sanitation services, public authorities had no choice but to involve private companies.
 This has resulted in public-private partnerships (PPPs), in which public utilities and the private sector cooperate to provide drinking water and sanitation.
 Another argument in favour of privatisation was that, if people have to pay for their water, they will become more aware of how much they use and will be less likely to waste water.
 According to this perspective, private companies can contribute by, for example, raising efficiency in production processes, pricing mechanisms and awareness campaigns (see for example Tex Gunning). contributors who were not in favour of privatisation argued that it has a number of vital negative implications for access to drinking water and sanitation and the management of water resources.
 They claimed that PPPs have failed to fulfil the expectations of increased efficiency, for example because of incongruence between the profit motive of private companies and the responsibility of public authorities to provide water services for all on an equal basis (Emanuele Lobina & David Hall).
 Latin American and Asian advocates of water justice emphasised that privatisation is a serious threat to guaranteeing the human right to water.
 They observed that, as a result of full cost pricing and payment for ecological services, water tariffs in many countries have risen to such a high level that poor communities are deprived of water supplies (see for example Mary Ann Manahan; Maude Barlow & Meera Karunananthan;

 Marcela Olivera; Claudia Campero).
 Furthermore, UNDP has shown that, in relative terms, the poorest pay the highest prices for water.
-2 During the past two decades many attempts have been made to regain public control over water, a famous example being the ‘water war’ in Cochabamba, Bolivia, in 2000.
-For a detailed outline of water privatisation, see the box below.

 Besides the direct effects of water privatisation, a number of authors emphasised the indirect effects of privatisation in other sectors, including the food industry (see Arjen Hoekstra) and mining (see Anthony Turton), which ‘privatise’ water by dumping toxics or using large volumes of water for production at the expense of water use elsewhere.
 Maude Barlow and Meera Karunananthan argued that, in the implementation of UN resolution 64/292, multinationals have pushed hard for mechanisms to secure access to limited water supplies, under the guise of ‘water cooperation’, at the expense of domestic consumption.
 Multinational corporations have also gained considerable access to decision-making on water issues, undermining citizens’ participation and democratic control.
 Mary Ann Manahan argued that investments in water infrastructure, under the guise of the green economy have allowed the further privatisation and commodification of water.